urbit/urbit/urb/zod/main/pub/src/doc/ref/vol/4/a.md

 and the `~s0` is a placeholder for the processing time required.
 This time is neither calculated (though it is hopefully obvious how to do so) nor used at present, but this information may be used in the future for improved congestion control.
-Since the round-trip-time for an end-to-end acknowledged packet includes the processing time on the other end, most common congestion control algorithms will stumble when some messages take much longer to process than others.
+Since the round-trip time for an end-to-end acknowledged packet includes the processing time on the other end, most common congestion control algorithms will stumble when some messages take much longer to process than others.
 As noted, though, this is simply an opportunity for improvement -- our